-At Flat Fee Portfolios we believe that minimizing the impact of taxes matters.
-Most investors, and a surprising number of financial professionals, focus on the pre-tax return a portfolio generates while ignoring the real drag taxes can place on a portfolio.
-Some of the most common investment mistakes are ignoring tax efficiency in selection of a portfolio’s investments, too much trading activity, and focusing on asset allocation and not asset location.
+At Flat Fee Portfolios we believe in minimizing the impact of taxes.
+Most investors, and a surprising number of financial professionals, focus on the pre-tax return a portfolio generates while ignoring the real drag taxes can place on net portfolio performance.

 Tax-Efficient Investment Selection

 While many investors focus on pre-tax returns when evaluating potential investments, few think about the after-tax returns.
-This can be a costly mistake as mutual funds are required to distribute the capital gains they internally generate as a result of their investment activity.
-Additionally, mutual fund managers often assume the money they are managing is either institutional or qualified retirement funds and thus ignore the tax implications of their investment decisions.
-With short-term capital gains rates as high as 35% and long-term capital gains rates currently at 15%, investors could lose a considerable portion of their return to taxes on gains that are distributed.
-Taxable investors would be better served by holding more tax-efficient passive investments, which are less likely to have capital gains to distribute, in their non-qualified accounts and keep the more actively managed investments in their qualified accounts.
+Mutual fund managers may assume the money they are managing is either institutional or qualified retirement funds and thus ignore the tax implications of their investment decisions.
+This can be a costly mistake as mutual funds are required to distribute the capital gains generated as a result of their investment activity.
+With short-term capital gains rates as high as 39.6% and long-term capital gains rates as high as 23.8%, investors could lose a considerable portion of their return to taxes on gains that are distributed.
+Taxable investors would be better served by holding tax-efficient passive investments in non-qualified accounts and by keeping the actively managed investments in qualified accounts.